debfw/diary-chatbox/README.md

 #  JourneyPal

 JourneyPal is a diary assistant that helps kids create and manage their diary entries.
-It features options for generating diary content, searching through entries, spell-checking, and sending entries via email.
+It features options for generating diary content, searching through entries, spell-checking, and sending diary to others as an email.
 The interface is clean, with a focus on ease of use, and includes interactive prompts for writing assistance.

 ## Table of Contents